-7. Expenses for committee members will be reimbursed directly from the NCAA national office.
-Host institutions are no longer responsible for reimbursing these expenses; however, the host shall pay for lodging expenses for the committee (to be reimbursed via the financial report).
-8. File the online final financial report with the NCAA national office within 60 days after the completion of competition to avoid penalties.
-9. File the drug-testing financial report, if applicable.
-Lodgin g 1.
-Hotel rooms for the committee and officials have been sourced and contracted by Anthony Travel, the official hotel management provider for the NCAA.
+- 1. Hotel rooms for the committee and officials have been sourced and contracted by Anthony Travel, the official hotel management provider for the NCAA.
 The room and tax charges for these individuals will be billed directly to the host institution.
 These expenses shall be included in the host's proposed budget.
 Committee members and officials will be responsible for their incidentals.
-The NCAA championships managers are responsible for their own lodging expenses.
-2. Teams .
+The NCAA championships managers are responsible for their own lodging expenses. - 2.
+Teams.
 Anthony Travel, the official hotel management provider for the NCAA, has solicited, negotiated and contracted all team hotel rooms.
-Teams must stay at the NCAA-provided hotel(s).
-3. Advise teams that they have been assigned lodging by the host, in consultation with the NCAA committee, and that it is their responsibility to confirm hotel reservations and provide rooming lists to the designated hotels.
-Institutions failing to stay at their assigned facilities are financially responsible to the assigned facility for a minimum of three nights.
-4. Individuals .
+Teams must stay at the NCAA-provided hotel(s). - 3.
+Advise teams that they have been assigned lodging by the host, in consultation with the NCAA committee, and that it is their responsibility to confirm hotel reservations and provide rooming lists to the designated hotels.
+Institutions failing to stay at their assigned properties are financially responsible to the assigned property for a minimum of three nights. - 4.
+Individuals.
 For competitors in singles and doubles competition, the NCAA has contracted hotel rooms at a negotiated rate for use by participants.
 Participants are NOT required to stay at an NCAA hotel, but if they opt to stay at one of those properties, they will be required to adhere to the terms as contracted via the agreement.
-Sports Infori mation/Media 1.
-Arrange for pre-championships publicity.
-2. Set up an area for the working press and be sure individuals have the proper credentials for admittance to the area.
-3. Provide an area that will not interfere with the competition for those wishing to photograph/videotape (provided they have received permission).
-4. Disseminate daily results and updated draw sheets to coaches, news media and wire services.
-5. Arrange for a press conference immediately after the competition and/or for interviews with requested coaches and student-athletes.